MicrosoftDocs/azure-devops-docs/docs/repos/integrations/repos-slack.md

 ## Prerequisites

-- To create subscriptions in a Slack channel for repository-related events, you must be a member of the Azure Project Administrators group or Team Adminstrators group.
+- To create subscriptions in a Slack channel for repository-related events, you must be a member of the Azure Project Administrators group or Team Administrators group.
-To get added, see [Set permissions at the project or collection level](../../organizations/security/set-project-collection-level-permissions.md) or [Add Team Adminstrator](../../organizations/settings/add-team-administrator.md).
+To get added, see [Set permissions at the project or collection level](../../organizations/security/set-project-collection-level-permissions.md) or [Add Team Administrator](../../organizations/settings/add-team-administrator.md).
 - To receive notifications, the **Third-party application access via OAuth** setting must be enabled for the organization.
 See [Change application access policies for your organization](../../organizations/accounts/change-application-access-policies.md).